Visnalize/.com/src/win7simu/faq.md

 Yes.
 If the feature is not rejected above.
 You can comment your request below in the comment section or write to me at [visnalize@gmail.com](mailto:visnalize@gmail.com).

+### Can I use this simulator as a launcher/home screen?

+No. The launcher/home screen setting was enabled with version [2.10.0](./changelog.md#v2-10-0), however, due to instability, the simulator was then suffered from declined rating with users complaining that it harmed their devices, therefore, this setting is disabled from version [2.11.1](./changelog.md#v2-11-1) onwards.

+### Does this simulator work offline?

+Yes.
+However, certain features such as user accounts, some games and browsers will not work as they require internet connection to connect with the servers.

+## 2. How to use

 ### How do I create a user account?

 Please see [this video tutorial](https://youtu.be/4jra0d0Ufag).